Les Boulter (footballer)

-Leslie Mervyn Boulter (31 August 191330 November 1974) was a Welsh professional football inside left, best remembered for his time in the Football League with Charlton Athletic, with whom he ascended from the Third Division South to the First Division in successive seasons in the mid-1930s.
+Leslie Mervyn Boulter (31 August 1913 – 30 November 1974) was a Welsh professional footballer, best remembered for his time as an inside left in the Football League with Charlton Athletic, with whom he ascended from the Third Division South to the First Division in successive seasons in the mid-1930s.
 He scored on his only appearance for Wales at international level.

 Club career

 Charlton Athletic

 An inside left, Boulter began his career at Second Division club Charlton Athletic.
 After suffering relegation to the Third Division South in 1933, Boulter was part of the team which completed a meteoric rise to First Division, in two seasons, securing the Third Division South title in 1934–35 and a runners-up finish in the Second Division in 1935–36.
 The Addicks challenged for the league championship in their first three seasons in the top-flight.
 Boulter departed The Valley in February 1939, after making 176 appearances and scoring 29 goals during his time with the club.